 - Story Maps in Socioeconomic characterization of Biscayne Bay, Explore Biscayne Bay, Biscayne Bay Economic and Spatial Study, and Determining Water Quality Trends Using High-Resolution Land Use Data

 - Informational Materials for Biscayne Bay Water Watch - a volunteer citizen science water quality monitoring program, including:

 - Stormwater enforcement notification efforts

-- Template fertilizer ordinance and glyphosate resolution
+- Fertilizer ordinance and resources and glyphosate resolution

 - Outreach materials including Stormwater Runoff brochures in English and Spanish

 - A Best Management Practices guide for homeowners, commercial properties, municipal managers, and elected officials.

 Through continued support from NOAA, Miami Waterkeeper will lead a project in 2018-19 titled "Reducing Land-based Sources of Pollution through Community Engagement."
 This project will include efforts to address pollution through public and elected official engagement, best management practices, youth environmental education, water quality sampling and water patrols, and stormwater permit enforcement.